flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

 ]
 ```

-FIXME: but this is the first occurance of "MIDDLEWARE"?
+FIXME: But this is the first occurance of "MIDDLEWARE", and should result in a NameError.
 Correct `MIDDLEWARE = [...` to `MIDDLEWARE += [...`

 4. Version your dependency on `"arches_rbac_permissions"` and `"arches_querysets"` in `pyproject.toml`: